peterzhen/DailyDataStructure/readme.md

 ## The Code

-ProgrammerQuiz is built using the `Amazon Alexa SDK` using Node and `JavaScript` as the language of choice.
+Daily Data Structure is built using the `Amazon Alexa SDK` using Node and `JavaScript` as the language of choice.
 Leveraging the `Alexa SDK`, I set up event listeners for specific voice commands to interact with the user when the program is active.
 When a new request for a data structure is activated, a random data structure from the preset data is selected and is given to the user.

 ```javascript
 function createSpeechObject(optionsParam) {